FACT-Finder-Web-Components/documentation/markdown/4.x/en/ff-asn.md

 ## Defining filter group templates for individual groups
-By setting the `[for-group]` attribute you can apply a template to a single group identified by its name.
+By setting the `[for-group]` attribute you can apply a template to a single group identified by its source field name (associatedFieldName).
 ```html
 <ff-asn>
     <!-- Acts as a template for a specific group called "Category" -->